-Google made a controversial move with last year’s Pixel 5, dropping down to mid-range specs in an effort to make a more affordable Android 11 handset with premium perks in tow.
+Google made a controversial move with last year’s Pixel 5, dropping down to mid-range specs in an effort to make a more affordable Android 11 handset.

 When will the Pixel 6 be out?